 Finding Research Articles

 Where to start?
-You might start your research with an interdisciplinary database, such as WEB OF KNOWLEDGE; or start with a discipline-specific database.
+You might start your research with an interdisciplinary database, such as WEB OF SCIENCE; or start with a discipline-specific database.
 If you're doing an extenstive literature review, you will likely need to search in more than one database because each database contains unique content.
 Read each database description, below, to decide if your topic overlaps with the coverage of that database.

 Try the CatSearch discovery tool for searching your topic across many resources at once, including the Library Catalog (Books & Media Search) for books, plus much of the content of many of our subscription databases such as those listed above (contain citations to journal articles, etc.).
 If you don't get relevant results, try narrowing by topic, date, etc.; if you still don't get relevant results, try a discipline specific database on your topic from above.

 What is a Literature Review?

 See this helpful resource on Literature Reviews from UNC-Chapel Hill: http://writingcenter.unc.edu/handouts/literature-reviews/